"PR – you’ll have free rein to organize and conduct radio interviews and get our name out in articles, the news and across the web".

 Here’s the thing: just like most professional people, including the engineers and entrepreneurs behind most companies, leading trade writers and editors are serious individuals, many with more half a lifetime of industry experience behind them, and as such they expect respect.
 And deservedly so: in my experience, tech industry writers and editors really are experts in their field, and their publications trade on giving a considered and objective view of their industry formed over many years of writing and questioning business leaders and technology innovators.
 This is why their opinion is so valued.

-Unlike ‘growth hacking’ (also not rocket science, by the way) and all the other ad hoc quick fixes being offered to startup firms today, tech PR is played as a ‘long’ game, and is based on carefully building fruitful professional relationships with the writers that count.
+Unlike ‘growth hacking’ and all the other ad hoc snake oil quick-fixes being offered to tech firms today, tech PR is played as a ‘long’ game, and is based on carefully building professional relationships with the influential industry writers that count.
 If it is to be done properly, it requires experience and judgement, as well as hard work, persistence and yes, a little bit of expertise.
-Most editors I have dealt with are very polite, but are to be treated very seriously.
+Nuance.
+Most editors I have dealt with are very polite, but are always to be treated very seriously.

 A good PR will quickly identify the key individuals in your industry media, and go about contacting them in the right way, building a relationship over time based on a professional respect that should begin to yield results for your firm over time in the form of coverage, and eventually contribute to a focussed SEO for your segment, and a credible digital footprint in your industry.

 Firms I work with are regularly contacted by topline editors seeking industry comment and feature contributions, all based on this careful approach.
 The editors know they will always get a timely response, or if no such response can be offered, then that will be communicated to them too.

 Not rocket science.
 But not really a job for a rookie either.
 And good news opportunities don't come around that often.